pedroborges13/Phronesis-2021-/README.md

 ## What I Would Do Differently Today - General overview
 Looking back at the project, there are several things I would approach differently:
-- I would avoid mixing English and Portuguese in the code
+- I wouldn't mix English and Portuguese in the code
 - I would write comments more often and with more detail
 - I would use private variables and read-only properties instead of making most variables public
-- I would use more polymorphism.
-At the time, I was not familiar with this concept and didn't design a scalable architecture Because of this, I created several repeated scripts with the same purpose for different NPCs, such as "KidDialogo", "VelhoDialogo", "ComandanteDialogo", and "MendigoDialogo"
+- I would use polymorphism.
+At the time, I was not familiar with this concept and didn't design a scalable architecture.
+Because of this, I created several repeated scripts with the same purpose for different NPCs, such as "KidDialogo", "VelhoDialogo", "ComandanteDialogo", and "MendigoDialogo"
+- I would use events
+- For performance reasons, I wouldn't use so many FindObjectOfType and string-based tag comparisons (tag == "Player").
 - I would avoid scripts that handle too many responsibilities

 ## Boss System – Technical Reflection